Ayhammaster/RamadHackathon/README.md

     pip install -r requirements.txt
     ```

-4. **Run `run.py` Script**: in the ./server
+3. **Run `run.py` Script**: in the ./server

-6. **Start the Application**: Open your terminal, navigate to the root directory of your FastAPI application, then run the command `cd server/`, and run the following command:
+ Open your terminal, navigate to the root directory of your FastAPI application, then run the command `cd server/`, and run the following command:

     ```
     python run.py